jduan/cosmos/python_template/README.md

 # How to run tests?
-python -m pytest
+pytest

-Running `pytest` from this directory doesn't work because it doesn't add the current directory to python's `sys.path` (which is used for searching for packages).
-Running `python -m pytest` works because python always add the current directory to python's search path.
+Note that the `pytest.ini` file is important.
+Without it, pytest won't add the current directory to PYTHONPATH